nischal888/google-clone/README.md

 ![googleClone](https://github.com/nischal888/google-clone/assets/29753410/28caec08-01e8-4b4c-a55e-8551fdd6c043)

-##This is a simple google clone application where you do simple search like google.
-The app is built using Next.js Google search API
+##This is a simple google clone application where one can do simple search shown in gif.
+The app is built using Next.js, Tailwind CSS, Google search API.

 ##Technologies Used